 In NO, at the production region $\nu_e \approx \nu_{3m}$, so $\Phi_{i3} = \Phi_{ie}$.
 At vacuum, however, only a small component of $\nu_3$, $|U_{e3}|\approx 0.02$, remains as electron flavor.
-Therefore, only $0.02 \Phi_{ie}$ contributes to the final $\nu_e$ flux.
-Assuming the initial $\nu_\mu$ and $\nu_\tau$ fluxes to be equal, $\Phi_{i \mu} = \Phi_{i \tau} = \Phi_{ix}$, the initial fluxes of the remaining matter eigenstates $\nu_{1m}$ and $\nu_{2m}$, which are mixtures of $\nu_\mu$ and $\nu_\tau$, are also equal to $\Phi_{ix}$.
-Thus, their respective contributions to the final $\nu_e$ flux are $|U_{e1}|^2\Phi_{ix}$ and $|U_{e2}|^2\Phi_{ix}$.
-The total final $\nu_e$ flux in NO is then:
+Therefore, only $0.02 \Phi_{ie}$ contributes to the final $\nu_e$-flux.
+Assuming the initial $\nu_\mu$-flux and $\nu_\tau$-flux to be equal, $\Phi_{i \mu} = \Phi_{i \tau} = \Phi_{ix}$, the initial fluxes of the remaining matter-eigenstates $\nu_{1m}$ and $\nu_{2m}$, which are mixtures of $\nu_\mu$ and $\nu_\tau$, are also equal to $\Phi_{ix}$.
+Thus, their respective contributions to the final $\nu_e$-flux are $|U_{e1}|^2\Phi_{ix}$ and $|U_{e2}|^2\Phi_{ix}$.
+The total final $\nu_e$-flux in NO is then:

 where we used the unitarity of the PMNS matrix to write $|U_{e1}|^2+|U_{e2}|^2=1-|U_{e3}|^2$.
 Similarly, for IO: $\Phi_{i2} = \Phi_{ie}$, while $\Phi_{i1}=\Phi_{i3}=\Phi_{ix}$, therefore: